ddnexus/pagy/docs/how-to.md

 but it would be quite an overkill if you plan to install it only for this purpose.

-## Ignoring Brakeman UnescapedOutputs false postives warnings
+## Ignoring Brakeman UnescapedOutputs false positives warnings

 Pagy output html safe HTML, however, being an agnostic pagination gem it does not use the specific `html_safe` rails helper on its output.
 That is noted by the [Brakeman](https://github.com/presidentbeef/brakeman) gem, that will raise a warning.